slbailey/Retrovue/docs/components/schedule-manager.md

 - **Automatic extension** when horizons become insufficient
 - **Graceful degradation** if content unavailable

+## Broadcast Day Model

+RetroVue uses a broadcast day model that runs from 06:00 → 06:00 local channel time instead of midnight → midnight.
+This is the standard model used by broadcast television and ensures proper handling of programs that span the 06:00 rollover.

+### Key Concepts

+- **Broadcast day starts at 06:00:00 local channel time**
+- **Broadcast day ends just before 06:00:00 the next local day**
+- **Example:** 2025-10-24 23:59 local and 2025-10-25 02:00 local are the SAME broadcast day
+- **Example:** 2025-10-25 05:30 local still belongs to 2025-10-24 broadcast day

+### ScheduleService Broadcast Day Methods

+#### `broadcast_day_for(channel_id, when_utc) -> date`

+Given a UTC timestamp, return the broadcast day label (a date) for that channel.

+**Steps:**

+1. Convert when_utc (aware datetime in UTC) to channel-local using MasterClock.to_channel_time()
+2. If local_time.time() >= 06:00, broadcast day label is local_time.date()
+3. Else, broadcast day label is (local_time.date() - 1 day)
+4. Return that label as a date object

+#### `broadcast_day_window(channel_id, when_utc) -> tuple[datetime, datetime]`

+Return (start_local, end_local) for the broadcast day that contains when_utc, in channel-local tz, tz-aware datetimes.

+- start_local = YYYY-MM-DD 06:00:00
+- end_local = (YYYY-MM-DD+1) 05:59:59.999999

+#### `active_segment_spanning_rollover(channel_id, rollover_start_utc)`

+Given the UTC timestamp for rollover boundary (which is local 06:00:00), return info about any scheduled content that STARTED BEFORE rollover and CONTINUES AFTER rollover.

+**Returns:**

+- None if nothing is carrying over
+- Otherwise return a dict with:
+  - program_id: identifier/title/asset ref
+  - absolute_start_utc: aware UTC datetime
+  - absolute_end_utc: aware UTC datetime
+  - carryover_start_local: tz-aware local datetime at rollover start
+  - carryover_end_local: tz-aware local datetime when the asset actually ends

+### Rollover Handling

+A broadcast day schedule may legally include an item whose end is AFTER the 06:00 turnover, if it began before 06:00.
+The next broadcast day must treat that carried segment as already in progress; it cannot schedule new content under it until it finishes.

+**Example: HBO Movie 05:00–07:00**

+- Movie starts at 05:00 local (Day A)
+- Movie continues past 06:00 rollover
+- Movie ends at 07:00 local (Day B)
+- Day B's schedule must account for 06:00–07:00 being occupied by carryover

+### Critical Rules

+**ChannelManager never snaps playback at 06:00.**

+**AsRunLogger may split one continuous asset across two broadcast days in reporting.
+That's expected, not an error.**

 ## Summary

 The Schedule Manager is RetroVue's programming and scheduling system.
 It: